 Creavis started its activities in the field of tissue engineering and cell culture when it launched its twelfth project house Tissue Engineering in Singapore, at the Asia Research Hub.
 Since its inception in 2018, the project house has facilitated and progressed the development of products that address unmet needs in regenerative medicine.
-This includes animal-free biomaterials and cell culture ingredients, as well as biomimetic in-vitro models that can be applied for testing and as grafts.
+This includes animal-origin free biomaterials and cell culture ingredients, as well as biomimetic in-vitro models that can be applied for testing and, in the future, even as grafts.

 After achieving several developmental milestones, the project house has since evolved into a Competence Center, driving global innovation in the areas of advanced biomedical systems and biotechnology from Singapore.
 To further strengthen its capability in tissue models’ creation, the company invested in Revivo BioSystems, a local organ-on-a-chip start-up, in November 2021.
 The investment includes support from the experts and researchers from the Creavis team in Singapore towards the development and commercialization of a technology that uses a realistic 4D model of human skin for the testing of chemical, cosmetic, and pharmaceutical compounds.